dhruv-rana98/jalaramstores/README_JALARAMSTORES.md

-# JalaRam Stores

-A modern, responsive e-commerce display website for Indian groceries and authentic ingredients, similar to Gayatri Store UK.
-Built with React, Vite, and React Router.

-## ✨ Features

-### Reusable Components

 - **Header** - Navigation with logo and icons
 - **Footer** - Links and company information
 - **Product Cards** - Display products with prices, offers, and add-to-cart buttons